 Best Small Business Credit Cards for Tax Payments

-These taxpayer-friendly small business credit cards have fantastic sign-up bonuses and attractive ongoing rewards:
+These taxpayer-friendly small business credit cards have fantastic sign-up bonuses or introductory APR promotions and attractive ongoing rewards:

 - Chase Ink Business Preferred Credit Card.
 Chase Ink Business Preferred Credit Card is a premium business credit card with a $95 annual fee.
 For taxpayers, the sign-up bonus is the main event here: 80,000 bonus points, worth up to $1,000 when redeemed for travel, on $5,000 in qualifying purchases within 3 months of account opening.
 Apply just before paying your end-of-year and April estimated taxes for maximum effect.
 Moving forward, Ink Business Preferred earns 3 points per $1 spent on qualifying travel, shipping, digital advertising, and telecom purchases, up to the first $150,000 in annual spending across all categories.
 All other qualifying purchases, including tax payments, earn unlimited 1 point per $1 spent.
 Points are generally worth $0.01 or less at redemption, but command a value of $0.0125 when redeemed for travel.

 - SimplyCash® Plus Business Credit Card from American Express.
-SimplyCash® Plus Business Credit Card from American Express has one of the best sign-up bonuses of any no-annual-fee business card: $200 when you spend at least $5,000 within 6 months of your account opening date, and another $200 when you spend an additional $10,000 within 12 months of your account opening date.
-Plan your estimated tax payments accordingly.
-A 0% APR introductory purchase promotion lasts for 9 months from account opening, allowing ample time for your tax payments to float interest-free.
+SimplyCash® Plus Business Credit Card from American Express has one of the best 0% APR introductory promotions of any business credit card on the market: 0% APR on purchases for 15 months from account opening, allowing ample time for your tax payments to float interest-free.
+Plus, it earns up to 5% cash back on select purchases (though not tax payments).

 Check out our guide to the best small business credit cards for more ideas.
 If you need help determining the most advantageous legal structure for your business, review our guide to choosing the right legal business entity.